 In the late 1940s, after the end of World War Two, the City of Seattle began to move its city limits out to northern neighborhoods such as Wedgwood.
-As included in part of the City of Seattle, street paving and digging for sewer lines began along 25th Ave NE.
+Street paving and digging for sewer lines began along 25th Ave NE, to extend the arterial.

-The city engineers did not realize the entire area was a peat bog, and when water was pumped out of the sewer-line trenches, it resulted in the collapse of the soil and the sinking of houses.
+The City of Seattle engineers did not realize that the entire area was a peat bog.
+When water was pumped out of the sewer-line trenches along 25th Ave NE, it resulted in the collapse of the soil and the sinking of houses which had been built in the 1920s-1930s on what is now Dahl field.
 Some of the houses slid off of their foundations, split in half and were a complete loss.

 In his investigation for the city, R.W.
 Finke, city engineer, wrote: